-The first section of the walk takes you from Tiverton to Greenham along the towpath of the Grand Western Canal.
+The first section of the walk takes you from Tiverton to Greenham along the towpath through the Grand Western Canal Country Park.
 At Greenham you join the West Deane Way and the walk changes as you start following the dry bed of the canal.
 View Full Details>>

-|Granite Way||11 miles (18 km)||This lovely, largely off road trail runs from Okehampton to Lydford through the
+|Granite Way||11 miles (18 km)||This lovely, largely off road cycle route runs from Okehampton to Lydford Gorge through the

 Dartmoor National Park.
-It passes along a disused railway path and forms part of National Cycle Network Number 27 but is suitable for both cyclists and walkers.|
+It runs for about 11 miles along a disused railway path and forms part of National Cycle Network Number 27 but is suitable for both cyclists and walkers.|

 |Haldon Forest Park||2 miles (3.5 km)||Enjoy miles of cycling and walking trails in this 3500 acre forest near Exeter.
 The cycling trails are well laid out and colour coded according to difficulty.
 There is a nice easy trail named the 'Discovery Trail' which is well surfaced and great for families looking for a safe ride or for walkers looking for a pleasant stroll.
 It has fun features for children and takes in some stunning views over Exeter and Dartmoor. |

 The blue Challenge trail is a moderate mountain bike trail with a combination of surfaces, some narrow sections and gentle gradients for intermediate cyclists.
 More experienced riders can try the red graded 'Ridge Ride Trail' which is a technical, fast and flowing trail with tight corners and lively descents to test your reflexes.
 Bike hire is available from Forest Cycle Hire.
 Walkers can enjoy a number of waymarked trails of varying lengths and difficulty.
 The Butterfly Trail is a three mile circular walk with views across the forest and over the Teign valley.
-The Mamhead Trail is an easy 1.5 miles trail with it breathtaking views over the Exe estuary and along the Jurassic Coast.
+There's also the Mamhead Sensory Trail, an easy 1.5 miles trail with breathtaking views over the Exe estuary to the Jurassic Coast.
 View Full Details>>

 |High Willhays||6 miles (9 km)||Climb to the highest point on Dartmoor on this splendid circular walk in the Dartmoor National Park.
 The walk starts at the car park at Meldon Reservoir and takes you to the 621 metres (2,039 ft) summit via Longstone Hill and Black Tor.|